Ruston Catastrophic Injury Attorneys

-What Constitutes as a Catastrophic Injury?
+What Constitutes a Catastrophic Injury?

 An injury is considered catastrophic if it’s devastating to a person’s physical and emotional well-being.
 The injuries typically result in significant detriment to a person’s ability to perform daily living functions.
 For example, this can include walking, working in the person’s prior profession, and much more.

-A wide-ranging group of injuries may legally constitute a catastrophic injury, so a discussion with a knowledgeable Ruston attorney is recommended to help determine the nature of your harms.
+A wide-ranging group of injuries may legally constitute a catastrophic injury, so a discussion with a knowledgeable Ruston attorney is recommended to help determine the nature of your harm.
 Common catastrophic injuries include, but are not limited to: